 I looked at my cell phone again: 7:40.
-Red had been with the sketch artist for about an hour, and I couldn't decipher whether that was a good sign (because Red gave them a lot of detail for an accurate portrait) or a bad one (because Red was so incoherent he was making the perp look like the Elephant Man).

-He reemerged a few minutes later, triumphantly waving a sheet of paper above his head.
+Red had been with the sketch artist for about an hour, and I couldn't decipher whether that was a good sign (because Red gave them a lot of detail for an accurate portrait) or a bad one (because Red was sheet of paper above his head.
 "This is him," he said.
 "This is the guy."
 This was Van Man.
 I looked at the sketch, hoping it might spark some recognition.
 Red had described a doughy-cheeked, thick-necked, middle-aged white man with a receding hairline.
 The guy looked more like a candidate for erectile dysfunction medicine than a serial murderer.
 I don't want to say the sketch was completely useless, inasmuch as I suppose it could rule out some people.
+But if you went by this so incoherent he was making the perp look like the Elephant He reemerged a few minutes later, triumphantly waving a Man).

-But if you went by this picture alone, half the country club members in New Jersey had just become suspects.
+done in half" picture alone, half the country club members in New Jersey had just become suspects.
 "I tol' the computer what he look like and the computer done made this picture," Red said.
 "Tha's one smart computer."
 "We just got the system," Rogers told me.
 "It lets us tweak things until we get it just right.
-Cuts the time to get a sketch done in half."

-I looked down at the picture again, trying to imprint the face in my brain in case it should suddenly round a corner in my immediate future.
+Cuts the time to get a sketch I looked down at the picture again, trying to imprint the face in my brain in case it should suddenly round a corner in my immediate future.
 "So what will you guys do with this?"
 I asked.

 "We'll send it to our many friends in the media, of course," Rogers said.
 "Then we'll show it to the officers in the patrol division."
 "And then you give it to the National Drug Bureau?"
 I said.
 "Yeah, I guess."
+"Yeah, I guess."
 "What do you mean, you guess?
 You said they've taken over the case."
 "Oh, they've taken it, all right.
 The lead guy in the Newark office called our chief and made a big stink.
 Then when our detectives paid them the courtesy of going over there with a box full of evidence, they gave 'em the usual 'we're feds, we're better than you' act.
 Bunch of jerk-offs, if you ask me.
 But you can't quote me on that."

-ed wasn't any more eager to hang at police headquarters than I was.
+R ed wasn't any more eager to hang at police headquarters than I was.
 So we cleared out and I took us in the direction of the Pathmark on Bergen Street, the only major chain supermarket in Newark.
 A deal was, after all, a deal.
 I encouraged Red to buy whatever he wanted-after all, it was sort of my fault his last haul of groceries had blown up.
 But Red's tab only came to \$41.05.
 "Can't carry but so much anyway," he told me.
 I took him back to Booker T with misgivings about dropping him back into such a cold night.
 The wind had picked up again, and the forecast was calling for a low of seventeen degrees.
 Red didn't seem concerned by it.
 He was shaking a bit, but I didn't think it was from the cold.

-"Are you sure you don't want me to take you to a shelter?"
-I asked.
+"Are you sure you don't want me to take you to a shelter?" lasked.